 The person in the position of medical administrative assistant is often the first person a client or patient talks to when entering a medical office, clinic, hospital, or other healthcare facility.
 Common tasks include greeting the patient, taking information, referring patient questions to appropriate sources, scheduling visits, answering the phone, and other duties as assigned by the employer.

-A phlebotomy technician’s primary responsibility is drawing blood and conducting other specimen collections.
-A phlebotomist must recognize any conditions that might alter collections, have a high regard for patient safety, and communicate with both the laboratory and the patient to ensure the best possible care.
+A phlebotomy technician’s responsibilities include drawing blood and conducting other specimen collections.
+Phlebotomy technicians also recognize conditions that might alter collections, have a high regard for patient safety, and communicate with the laboratory to ensure the best possible care.
 They must also understand lab test requirements and maintain specimen quality.
 Work settings include doctor’s offices, hospitals, research facilities, and industrial laboratories.

 Clinical lab assistants perform the basic functions of laboratory work under the supervision of other laboratory professionals.
 Tasks include processing specimens, simple testing, reporting results, and performing data entry in a laboratory setting.
 Work settings include doctor’s offices, hospitals, research facilities, and industrial laboratories.